oliverpaisley/oliverpaisley.github.io/_posts/2015-08-02-cancer_how-to.md

 ---
 layout:     post
-title:      "Interactive Visualizations for Cancer Rates in the US with R and rCharts"
+title:      "Using R and rCharts to Visualize Cancer Rates in the US"
 date:       2015-08-02
 summary:    "A breakdown of where to find the cancer data, how to transform it into an applicable format, and how to create and customize interactive visualizations that can be easily shared."
 permalink:  /cancer-how-to/